jcbhmr/ezmdpage/README.md

 </script>
 ````

-🤩 For more cool examples like using [Alpine.js with ezmd], check out [the
+🤩 For more cool examples like using [Alpine.js with ezmdpage], check out [the
 GitHub Pages site] which hosts the `test/` folder demos!

 ## Development